kimbaudi/Duende.IdentityServer.Demo1/README.md

 }
 ```

-Open `Config.cs` file in `Duende.IdentityServer.InMemory` add edit the ports for the interactive client to match the port of the MVC web app (port 7267).
+Open `Config.cs` file in `Duende.IdentityServer.InMemory` and edit the ports for the interactive client to match the port of the MVC web app (port 7267).
 Also, make sure `weatherApiScope` is included in the AllowedScopes:

 Config.cs